 My friends Lydia and Mauro, who write for From A to Vegan, usually have a potluck in their backyard during the 4th of July weekend to celebrate their birthdays, which are July 5th and 6th.
-When I saw a video of Ina Garten’s Tomato Feta Pasta Salad being made on Food Network’s Facebook page a few weeks ago, I bookmarked it, thinking it would be a fun recipe to veganize and take with me.
+When I saw a video of Ina Garten’s Tomato Feta Pasta Salad being made on Food Network’s Facebook page, I bookmarked it, thinking it would be a fun recipe to veganize and take with me.
 With olives, capers, and sun-dried tomatoes, I knew I’d love it before I even made it.

 It was indeed super easy to veganize the recipe using my Tofu Feta and Walnut Parmesan.
 When I first made it, I hadn’t intended to write a blog post about it since I was just making simple swaps in Ina Garten’s recipe, but I was so pleased with the way it turned out, that I knew I had to share.

 This recipe is super easy to make in just a few simple steps!